mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   fmt.Println("Trim =", strings.Trim("  foo bar  ", " ")) // "foo bar"
   // Also see TrimLeft and TrimRight.

-  // The Builder type supports efficiently building dynamic strings. var b strings.Builder b.WriteString("Foo") b.WriteString("Bar") b.WriteString("Baz")
+  // The Builder type supports efficiently building strings. var b strings.Builder b.WriteString("Foo") b.WriteString("Bar")
+  b.WriteString("Baz")
-  // Other Write methods on the Builder include
+  // Other Write methods on Builder include:
   // Write to write a byte slice
   // WriteByte to write a single byte
   // WriteRune to write a single rune